ucan-wg/ucan-http-bearer-token/README.md

 ### 3.3.2 Insufficient Capability Scope

-If the UCAN is does not include sufficient authority to perform the requestor's action, the recipient MUST respond with an `HTTP 403 Forbidden`.
+If the UCAN does not include sufficient authority to perform the requestor's action, the recipient MUST respond with an `HTTP 403 Forbidden`.
 This case MAY be encountered without the entire chain present, even the outermost UCAN layer could claim insufficient authority.

 ### 3.3.3 Missing Proofs